austinsmithers/US-Home-Prices/README.md

 ### Hypotheses:

-My data analysis involved exploring the hypothesis that the prices of the homes would be strongly and positively correlated with square feet, condition, bedroom/bathroom/floor counts, view, and the city that the homes are located.
+My data analysis involved exploring the hypothesis that house prices would be strongly and positively correlated with square feet, condition, bedroom/bathroom/floor counts, view, and city.

 ### Data Analysis

-The following code separated the state and zip code data from "statezip" into 2 distinct columns.
+The following code separated "statezip" into 2 distinct columns for state and zip.

 ```python
 df['state'] = df['statezip'].astype(str).str[:2]
 df['zip'] = df['statezip'].astype(str).str[2:]
 ```

-The following code generates a heat map that provides the correlation direction and strength across all variables in the data set.
+The following code generated a heat map that provides the correlation direction and strength between all variables in the data set.
 I converted variables of type "object" to numerical categories in order to include them in the correlations.

 ```python
 df_numerized = df